 Robots.txt file

-Robots.txt is a text file which contains parameters of the site indexing for web crawlers.
+Robots.txt is a text file that contains parameters of the site indexing for web crawlers.
 It is usually used to make crawlers ignore certain pages in the search engine results.

-To set up the parameters of your Robots.txt file, go to Settings → Robots.txt.
+To set up the search parameters for crawlers, go to Settings → SEO Settings.

 If you want to exclude the whole site from web indexing (i.e. to hide it from all search engines), copy the text below and paste to the File content field: